laxa88/figma-github-design-token/README.md

 This plugin helps do the following:

-- convert Figma Variables into Design Token JSON and commits the to Github.
+- convert Figma Variables into Design Token JSON and commits to Github.
 - Pull latest Design Token JSON from Github and applies changes to Figma.

 ## Development